jopaik/network_demos/netbox/README.md

 https://netbox-demo.netboxlabs.com/ user=admin pass=admin

 ### Step 2 - Network-Netbox-Setup Job Template
-Launch the Network-Netbox-Setup Job Template to configure a device and settings on Netbox
+Launch the Network-Netbox-Setup Job Template to configure a device and settings on Netbox.

 ### Step 3 - Review the Netbox GUI
 Review the Netbox GUI (devices, templates etc)

 ### Step 4 - Add the API Token
-Add the API Token to Netbox inventory source to sync with Netbox as a dynamic inventory
+Add the API Token to Netbox inventory source to sync with Netbox as a dynamic inventory.

 ### Step 5 - Review the Netbox Inventory on AAP
 You will notice several devices from the Netbox Sandbox.
-Search for the host rtr1 from RHDP.
+Search for the host rtr1 from RHDP. rtr1 is also in group sites_rtp.

 ### Step 6 - Launch the Network-Netbox-Facts job-template
 Launch the Network-Netbox-Facts job-template to demonstrate using the Inventory for rtr1